Arizona Marital Settlement Agreements: Additional Considerations

 5 – Support Payment Obligations

-Another crucial element to cover in Arizona martial settlement agreements will be whether either party in the divorce will have any support payment obligations to the other following the finalization of the divorce.
+Another crucial element to cover in Arizona marital settlement agreements will be whether either party in the divorce will have any support payment obligations to the other following the finalization of the divorce.

-With support payments and Arizona martial settlement agreements, here’s what is generally important to keep in mind:
+With support payments and Arizona marital settlement agreements, here’s what is generally important to keep in mind:

 - Child support has to be addressed if the divorcing parties share children.
 With child support obligations, working out what is fair can be complicated, and parents shouldn’t assume that they don’t need to think about child support just because they agree on joint custody.